deadzg/knowledge-share/Java-Ecosystem/Java/java-performance.md

 - -XX:SurvivorRation=n => How much of the young gen should be taken by the survivor S0 and S1 and the rest of it would be eden
     Find the default value using: `jinfo -flag NewRatio 23140` -> 8

+- -XX:MaxTenuringThreshold=n => How many generations do object survive before it becomes part of old generation.
+This number is upper bound.
+JVM may still choose anything less than that if it thinks it is beneficial for the app performance. `jinfo -flag MaxTenuringThreshold 92305` -> 6

+- Selecting a GC
+    - Serial: `-XX:+UseSerialGC`
+    - Parallel: Multiple threads performing the GC.
+Good for larger datasets. `-XX:+UseParallelGC`
+    - Mostly Concurrent: Applications pause is minimized `-XX:+UseConcMarkSweepGC`
+        `-XX:+UseG1GC` -> Default Garbage Collector

+- Tuning G1:
+    - `-XX:ConcGCThreads=n` -> Useful when we want to limit the GC threads to lower the impact on other applications
+    - `-XX:InitiatingHeapOccupancyPercent=n` -> The G1 starts when heap reaches certain level of occupancy.
+Default value to 45%
+    - `-XX:UseStringDeDepulication` -> Allows the garbage collector to have more space if it find duplicate string in the heap

 ## References
 - https://www.baeldung.com/java-profilers